tinify/third-party-integrations/dot-net.md

 url: "https://github.com/ctolkien/TinyPNG"
 ---

-This is a .NET wrapper for TinyPNG.
-Supports .NET Core and full .NET Framework.
-Non-blocking async turtles all the way down.
-Byte[], Stream and File API's available.
+This is a .NET wrapper which supports .NET Core and full .NET Framework.
+Non-blocking async turtles all the way down with Byte[], Stream and File API's available.